“You are fully responsible for all of your feelings and emotions.”

-When you know you have full control of how you feel and how you choose to react, you may suddenly find yourself feeling invincible.
+When we know that we have full control of how we feel and how we choose to react – we feel invincible.

-Dealing with your emotions and feelings is really about going deeper and living life with the intention to be your personal best.
-If you have this intention then you will notice all the signs life gives you, seeing them as opportunities to become more self-aware.
+Dealing with our emotions and feelings is really about going deeper and living life with the intention to be our personal best.
+If we start our days with this intention, we naturally notice more signs life gives you, seeing them as opportunities to become more self-aware.

 Every time we are triggered by another person or a situation we are given an opportunity to heal something deep within us.